 CenterPoint Houston began paying the new annual franchise fees on July 1, 2005.
-Pursuant to the New Franchise Ordinance, CenterPoint Houston retains the right to recover from the City of Houston any portion of the Additional Amount paid (or to refuse to pay any portion not yet paid) for which CenterPoint Houston is denied recovery by any regulatory authority.
-Additionally, the New Franchise Ordinance provides that the Annual Franchise Fee will be reduced prospectively to reflect any portion of the Annual Franchise Fee that is not included in CenterPoint Houston's base rates in any subsequent rate case.
+Pursuant to the New Franchise Ordinance, the Annual Franchise Fee will be reduced prospectively to reflect any portion of the Annual Franchise Fee that is not included in CenterPoint Houston's base rates in any subsequent rate case.
+In accordance with CenterPoint Houston's rights under the New Franchise Ordinance, CenterPoint Houston filed a request with the City of Houston to implement a tariff rider to collect the Additional Amount, but subsequently asked the City of Houston to abate further consideration of that application.